The Global Financial Inclusion Index Methodology

 About the methodology

-Who did Principal partner with to develop the Index?
+Who did Principal collaborate with to develop the Index?

 It’s imperative to work with a credible and respected third party on this research to provide an unbiased view of the challenges facing financial inclusion globally.